1935 Alabama Crimson Tide football team: Tennessee

 Against rival Tennessee, Alabama defeated the Volunteers, 25–0 at Shields-Watkins Field and scored one touchdown in each of the four quarters in their victory.
 Riley Smith scored in the first on a four-yard run and in the second on a Joe Riley run for a 12–0 halftime lead.
 Both Riley and Smoth scored touchdowns in the third and fourth quarters respectively for the 25–0 victory.
 The game was also notable for the performance of Bear Bryant at end, as he competed in the game in spite of having a fractured fibula in his right leg, incurred the week before against Mississippi State.
-The victory improved Alabama's all-time record against Tennessee 12–5–1.